 On receipt of an application form, the application will be reviewed by an Eco-congregation Scotland member of staff.
 Once satisfied that the application is complete and appropriate, two assessors will be appointed.
 These assessors will arrange to visit the congregation at a mutually agreeable time to discuss the application.

 After the visit, the assessors will submit a report to Eco-congregation Scotland indicating whether the award should be made and at what level.
 The report will also identify particular areas for commendation, and recommendations for ongoing action.
 The outcome of the assessment will then be communicated to the congregation.
 Depending on the evidence presented, assessors may recommend an award at a different level than the one applied for.

 Below is a list of downloadable documents relevant for the award process:

 - self-assessment checklist PDF|WORD

 - 2017 Award Assessment Guidelines for applicants and assessors PDF

 Previous award system

-Application under the previous award system will be accepted until 30th September 2017.
-Please contact Eco-congregation Scotland if you require any documents relating to the previous award system.
+Application under the previous award system was discontinued on the 30th September 2017.
+Please contact Eco-congregation Scotland if you require any help relating to the previous award system.